ak7991/ai_social_support/README.md

 ![user_journey](./ai_social_support_user_journey.png)

+# Frontend
+The user‑facing application is built with **Streamlit**, providing a simple web UI.

+Key pages:

+* **Login / Sign‑up** – authentication for users.
+* **Home** – dashboard showing existing profiles and quick actions.
+* **Create Profile** – form to capture personal details (name, age, gender, …) before document upload.
+* **View Profile** – displays extracted information, recommendation outcome, and a chat interface.
+* **Chat Bot** – powered by a LangGraph workflow, users can ask why a decision was made and get personalized advice.

+All pages share a consistent look and are responsive for desktop and mobile browsers.

 # Tech Spec
-For the UI, we have portal with a couple of pages like:
+For the UI, we have a Streamlit portal with several pages:
-- login/signup page
-- "home" page
-- create profile page
+- **Login / Sign‑up page** – users authenticate or create an account.
+- **Home page** – overview of uploaded profiles and quick actions.
+- **View profile page** – display extracted information and recommendation for a selected profile.
+- **Create profile page** – collect personal details (name, age, gender, etc.) before uploading documents.
-The dashboard is build using Streamlit.
+The dashboard is built using **Streamlit**.
 For the document processing backend, we have API's built on the FastAPI webserver.
-The actual extractions are done via multi-modal models hosted locally using Ollama.
-The results of the extractions are then stored in an RDBMS (postgres).
-We have a recommender which can take all the extractions as input and provide a
-recommendation whether the profile is eligible to get financial support or not.
-Finally there's another bot which the users can chat with regarding the decision.
+The document‑processing backend provides FastAPI endpoints.
+Extraction is performed by **custom LangGraph workflows** that orchestrate multi‑modal models hosted locally via Ollama.
+Extracted data is persisted in a PostgreSQL database.
+A recommender workflow consumes all extractions to decide if a profile is eligible for financial support.
+Another **LangGraph‑based chatbot** lets users ask about the decision and receive personalized advice.

 # Future Roadmap
 Main aim should be to reduce production costs, while increasing accuracy.